VladislavIvanovQA/testRailIntegrations/README.md

 ### Example Usage
 * Create file **testRail.properties** in src/main/resources/
+##### WARNING!
+* Please don't use sections and projects!
+* Please don't use section and sections!
+Use one.
+* Please don't use project and projects!
+Use one.

+delete or comment not used property.

 ```properties
 nameProject = Name project.
 This text add descriptions in testRung
 hostTR = http://past-you-url